djheru/serverless-amplify/readme.md

 `amplify add api` - answer questions
 `amplify push` - Updates the cloudformation stack, generates mutations and queries `npm i aws-amplify aws-amplify-react` - Client for amplify

+Add withAuthenticator HOC to App, create user and log in

+`amplify console` - Opens a browser window with details about users, etc
+  - Can also modify auth settings for required fields and validation options